Due Diligence Critical for Emerging Psychedelics Space

-During an online forum, a group of experts went over what investors should evaluate when doing their homework on psychedelics stocks.
+During an online forum, a group of experts went over what investors should evaluate before making a psychedelics investment.

-As the potential of psychedelics continues to bring new investors to the sector, a group of experts examined the amount of research needed before putting money into the market.
+As the potential of psychedelics continues to bring new investors to the sector, experts are emphasizing the amount of research that needs to be done before making a move.

-The experts were speaking at the most recent online Psychedelic Capital event, and they discussed the methods of due diligence they recommend for investors evaluating the psychedelics investment story.
+Speaking at an online Psychedelic Capital event in 2020, expert panelists discussed the methods of due diligence they recommend for investors evaluating the psychedelics investment story.

-The panelists were Cody Shandraw, director at Ambria Capital; Jayashree Mitra, partner at Zuber Lawler; Mitchell Osak, business advisor with MNP; Michael Astone, director of mergers and acquisitions at BDO Capital Advisors; and Michael Franks, venture capital investor with the Noetic Psychedelic Fund.
+The conversation was hosted by Richard Skaife, and the panelists were Cody Shandraw, director at Ambria Capital; Jayashree Mitra, partner at Zuber Lawler; Mitchell Osak, then business advisor with MNP; Michael Astone, then director of mergers and acquisitions at BDO Capital Advisors; and Michael Franks, venture capital investor with the Noetic Psychedelic Fund.

-Richard Skaife, co-founding partner of the Conscious Fund, an investment group interested in advancing the conversation around the new age of psychedelics business, hosted the conversation.
+Skaife is a co-founding partner of the Conscious Fund, an investment group interested in advancing the conversation around the new age of psychedelics business.

 While the panel featured venture capital types, the psychedelics sector has also entered the public markets in the pursuit of capital.
-Investors in Canada can find stocks across exchanges offering different takes on the emerging sector.
-Read on to learn about tips from the panelists.
+Investors in Canada can find stocks across exchanges offering different takes on the emerging sector of psychedelics investment.
+Read on to learn tips from the panelists.

-What do investors need to know about psychedelics companies before investing?
+What do investors need to know about companies before making a psychedelics investment?

 Astone said due diligence is especially critical for industries at the starting point of their cycles.
 He recommended that investors first look at the reputation of the people behind these companies.

-The executive explained that investors should want to know about the credibility of the team they’re intending on backing, and what management’s track record in the industry amounts to.
+The executive suggested that investors should want to know about the credibility of the team they're intending on backing, and what management's track record in the industry amounts to.